Traverse City, Michigan Population 2019

 Traverse City has grown slowly but steadily, although there have been declining population figures in recent years.
 The city first surpassed 10,000 residents at the time of the 1920 census.
-By the 1960s, the city was well on its way to 20,000 residents when the population dropped by over 2% according to the 1970 census.
-The population only continued to fall, showing the largest decline at the 1980 census when the total number dropped to 15,516.
+By the 1960s, the city was well on its way to 20,000 residents when the population dropped by over 2% according to the 1970 poll.
+The population only continued to fall, showing the most significant decline at the 1980 census when the total number dropped to 15,516.
 The population fell again at the 1990 census, then again at the next 10-year census.
 Recent estimates, however, show that the population is slowly growing again, reflecting a 5.5% increase over the figures recorded in 2010.

 Traverse City, Michigan's estimated population is 15,651 according to the most recent United States census estimates.
 Traverse City, Michigan is the 62nd largest city in Michigan based on official 2017 estimates from the US Census Bureau.

 The population density is 1876.60 people/mi² (724.55 people/km²).